OledDisplay/DrawnOutWhiteboard/README.md

-Settings for whiteboard:
+Settings for whiteboard: \

-By default - slow human like drawing and pauses
+By default - slow human like drawing and pauses \
-Set all the 'travel' settings to 0 to get a nicely animated, but quick printout Change "min stroke time" to control general speed
+Set all the 'travel' settings to 0 to get a nicely animated, but quick printout \
+Change "min stroke time" to control general speed

 Setting up enviorment(s):

 1. For whiteboard

-  make sure you have python
+  make sure you have python \
-  cd whiteboard_backend
+  cd whiteboard_backend \
-  Install tesseract and add the path to the exe to ImagePreproccessor.py By default : pytesseract.pytesseract.tesseract_cmd = r"C:\\Program Files\\Tesseract-OCR\\tesseract.exe"
+  Install tesseract and add the path to the exe to ImagePreproccessor.py \
+  By default : pytesseract.pytesseract.tesseract_cmd = r"C:\\Program Files\\Tesseract-OCR\\tesseract.exe" \
-  (this is done because adding tesseract to path doesnt work for me for some reason)
+  (this is done because adding tesseract to path doesnt work for me for some reason) \

-create a venv
+create a venv \
 pip install -r requirements.txt

-Make sure you have flutter setup for windows (flutter, visual studio) cd visual_whiteboard flutter pub get
+Make sure you have flutter setup for windows (flutter, visual studio) \
+cd visual_whiteboard \
+flutter pub get

-2. For researcher:
+2. For researcher: \

-  Requirements.txt covers everything, so step 1 env is enough
+  Requirements.txt covers everything, so step 1 env is enough \

-  Get the wordnet (python shell): import nltk nltk.download('wordnet') nltk.download('omw-1.4')  # optional, adds multilingual data
+  Get the wordnet (python shell): \
+  import nltk \
+  nltk.download('wordnet')

-Setting up program and Running:
+Setting up program and Running: \

-  *if you dont want to research images (takes a while) - put your own in whiteboard_backend\ResearchImages\ddg
+  *if you dont want to research images (takes a while) - put your own in whiteboard_backend\ResearchImages\ddg \

-  Run these in order to get images, proccess image, split them for printing: cd whiteboard_backend
+  Run these in order to get images, proccess image, split them for printing: \
+  cd whiteboard_backend \
-  -Imageresearcher.py - researcher for images, takes a while *Right now only ddg images are used, but researcher also gets from other sources -ImagePreproccessor.py -> takes images, removes lables, runs canny, merges close outlines -> outputs to ProccessedImages -ImageVectorizer.py -> takes proccessed images, turns many vectors, used for printing -> outputs to StrokeVectors -ImageVecOrganizer.py -> organizes vectors to have nice looking order in printing
+  -Imageresearcher.py - researcher for images, takes a while \
+   *Right now only ddg images are used, but researcher also gets from other sources \
+  -ImagePreproccessor.py -> takes images, removes lables, runs canny, merges close outlines -> outputs to ProccessedImages \
+  -ImageVectorizer.py -> takes proccessed images, turns many vectors, used for printing -> outputs to StrokeVectors \
+  -ImageVecOrganizer.py -> organizes vectors to have nice looking order in printing

-  Run for whiteboard app:
+  Run for whiteboard app: \
-  cd visual_whiteboard
+  cd visual_whiteboard \
   flutter run (windows)

 Tweak and play around with params based on usecase